godot-escoria/escoria-docs/advanced/escoria_architecture.rst

 The :doc:`object manager </api/managers/ESCObjectManager>` handles the state of the objects used in the game (active/interactive/states).
-All objects that should be handled by the engine - especially by ASBES scripts - are required to register with the object manager and have a unique global ID.
+All objects that should be handled by the engine - especially by ASHES scripts - are required to register with the object manager and have a unique global ID.

 Command registry